ngeenx/operating-system-logos/README.md

 - 128x128

 ## List of OS Names and Custom Short Codes
-Image files are named according to these short codes (**see the [reference](https://github.com/matomo-org/device-detector/blob/c136bf9147bd8f33746b1915331fba133d076ed5/Parser/OperatingSystem.php#L30)**).
+Image files are named according to these titles (**see the [reference](https://github.com/matomo-org/device-detector/blob/c136bf9147bd8f33746b1915331fba133d076ed5/Parser/OperatingSystem.php#L30)**).
 Current and frequently used logos defining operating systems were selected.
 Therefore, the version or naming differences were ignored when listing.
 ```json
 {
     "AIX": "AIX ✅",